An Elastic Band Embedded Itself Into A Little Girl’s Arm After She Left It On Too Long

-A four-year-old girl wore an elastic band over arm for so long that lit became embedded in her flesh, with layers of skin growing over it, The Metro is reporting.
+A 4-year-old girl wore an elastic band over arm for so long that lit became embedded in her flesh, with layers of skin growing over it, The Metro is reporting.

 The girl, known only by the pseudonym “Le Le,” is believed to have found an elastic band on the ground an put it on her arm, and then forgotten about it.
 It’s not known how long the band was on the young lady’s arm before her parents noticed something was amiss.
 But when the fleshy ring around her arm, just below her elbow, became too big to ignore, they took her to a doctor.

 Doctors at first kept telling the parents Le Le had infection or allergies.
-But she didn’t respond to treatment, and baffled doctors eventually started considering other possibilities.
+But she didn’t respond to treatment and baffled doctors eventually started considering other possibilities.

 Doctor Ye Wensong, of Children’s Hospital of Zhejiang University School of Medicine in Hangzhou, eventually came to suspect that an elastic band had become embedded in her arm.
 Her parents didn’t believe it at first, but they were willing to let her stay in the hospital just to be sure.
 Eventually, scans revealed the doctor’s worst fears: an elastic band had, indeed, embedded in the young girl’s arm.